 Rake the area and pull any weeds that you find.
 During the first year or two, you may need to take extra care to pull additional weeds that pop up.
 With each passing year, you should notice fewer weeds.

-Lightly scatter the seeds over loose soil with good drainage.
+Lightly scatter the Dichondra seeds over loose well-drained soil.
 Add a shallow layer of peat moss over the seeds to help lock in moisture.
 Within one to two weeks, the seeds should sprout.

 This plant rarely reaches above two inches and slowly spreads outward across your lawn.
 If you want to manage the spread of the plant, you may need to occasionally trim back the stems or remove roots.

 For hanging baskets or window boxes, regularly pinch out the growing shoots to encourage bushy growth.

 Related Reading: Basket Grass makes a great hanging basket!